nathansmerrill/pyhotkey/README.md

-# Pyhotkey
+# PyHotkey
-- A hotkey program
+A hotkey program
-- Written in python
+Written and configured in python
+# Installation